pprignesh/custom-customer-account-tab/README.md

-# custom-customer-account-tab
+# custom-customer-account-tab For Magento2
 The default Magento 2 store redirects the user to the “My Account” section after sign up or log in.
 Using our module you can add a new custom tab to a customer account.

-How to install
+# How to install

 Download the latest version here